dmbarbour/Sirea/README.md

 This is very generic.
 It allows me to represent continuous-varying values such as the position of a thrown baseball over time (including interpolation).
 It's actually a bit too generic, since it also lets me represent _semantic garbage_ such as instantaneous, discontinuous values.

-Unfortunately, while continuous-varying signals are expressive, they are also expensive, and a lot of algorithms on them are non-deterministic (e.g. Euler method for integrals).
+Unfortunately, while continuous varying signals are expressive, they are also difficult to work with.
+It takes symbolic analysis to perform precise computations on curved values.
+A lot of algorithms are non-deterministic or arbitrary on general signals (e.g. Euler method for integrals).

+To avoid this complication in the normal case, Sirea favors discrete varying signals as the primary signal model.
+A well behaved discrete varying signal will only change at specific times, and will hold each value for a rational period of time.

-Sirea, being _simply_ reactive, sticks with discrete-varying signals.
-The actual signal model in Sirea is conceptually closer to:
+The representation in Sirea looks close to:

     type Sig a = (Maybe a, \[(T,Maybe a)\]) -- not actually used

-Here the first value represents the signal state for all history (often `Nothing`), and the list describes (in monotonic time order) a sequence of discrete updates.
-This model is much less expressive, but also much more efficient.
+Here the `fst` value represents the initial signal state for all history (which always starts as `Nothing` for a new RDP behavior, to indicate inactivity), and the list describes (in monotonic time order) a sequence of discrete updates.

+This model is much simpler to work with.

 But it is still problematic.
-In practice, signals will contain redundant values (e.g. we map lossy functions to them, like `a -> Bool`), and we will want to filter those values to avoid redundant computation down the line:

-    -- pre filter
+Signals might contain redundant updates, i.e.:

-    (Just True, \[(t0, Just True), (t1, Just True), (t2, Just False), ...\])
+    \[(T0,Just True), (T1, Just True), (T3, Just True)\]
-    -- post filter
-    (Just True, \[(t2, Just False), ...\])

-But filtering lists is problematic.
-It can diverge, if there are no False values.
-Even if I'm guaranteed a False value, the amount of computation to find it is unknown and thus would violate real-time computation properties.
-The actual Sirea implementation of concrete signal includes structure to support incremental processing of signals, support for filtering included.

-### Continuous-Varying Signals?

-Continuous-varying signals are valuable for modeling physics, collision detection, and smooth animations (with temporal anti-aliasing and motion blur).
-Sirea rejects first-class support for continuous-varying signals because they're too difficult to work with in general.
-But very effective second-class support is feasible.

-We could model a continuous signal as: `Sig (T -> a)`.
-But this is still excessively expressive - we actually only desire *piecewise continuous* signals, i.e. smooth and curvy lines, with potential jumps at discrete steps.
-Further, we will need *symbolic analysis* for efficient processing, for precise zero-crossing and integrals, and for serialization.
-Zero crossing is important for collision detection, integrals for continuous state models, and serialization (e.g. send to GPU for tweening, or to remote browser for interpolation).
-So follow a pattern developed years ago by Conal Elliott for [Compiling Embedded Languages](http://conal.net/papers/jfp-saig/): rather than `T -> a`, use some variation of `Expr T -> Expr a`.

-Once the signals are in place, RDP will require a few dedicated behaviors to split at zero-crossings or support continuous state.
-Further, specialized variations for `bdelay` and `bpeek` would be necessary to account for the time shift on the contents - i.e. if we delay the outer discrete-varying layer by 100ms, we also need to delay the internal continuous-varying layer by 100ms.

-Sirea should eventually provide a simple variation on continuous signals, but it's very low priority.
+In practice, we'd want to filter these redundant updates to avoid unnecessary recomputing of signals.
+But filtering a list for the next non-True value could diverge (e.g. if the signal is always True) or just take a long time.
+The Sirea implementation uses an alternative structure to support filtering, requiring an explicit time query to guide the amount of computation performed.

+### Continuous Varying Signals

+Continuous varying signals are valuable for modeling motion, sound, animations, charting, collision detection, physics.

+Sirea's signal type `Sig a` is discrete varying.
+Sirea won't provide *first-class* support for continuous varying signals, but shall provide effective second-class support.
+The idea is to have *piecewise continuous* signals - the discrete updates providing boundaries between the pieces.
+This is similar to `Sig (T -> a)`, except that opaque Haskell functions would still cause too many problems.

+Sirea requires a *transparent, symbolic* model for continuous signals, leveraging GADTs.
+Expressiveness is reduced compared to generic Haskell functions (simple polynomials, vectors, matrices).
+But the resulting continuous signals model should be expressive enough for a majority of physics and animation purposes, especially with a *piecewise continuous* aspect to provide corrections.
+And it will certainly be sufficient to approximate a model from sensor inputs within an error boundary.

+By sacrificing expressiveness, Sirea's continuous signals can support symbolic analysis - integrals, derivatives, zero-crossings - and potentially support serialization, distribution, compilation to CG or OpenCL, etc..

+*NOTE:* A minor difficulty is that developers need to be careful about delay or peek with piecewise continuous signals: every time the `Sig (T -> a)` is delayed, the `T -> a` element must also be delayed or the two fall out of synch.
+The necessary discipline can be aided by a behavior transformer.

+Support for continuous signals doesn't exist yet, but will be a medium-priority (since it's so valuable for user-facing apps that might show off the power of RDP and Sirea).

 ### Updating Signals